elastic/integrations/packages/azure/docs/activitylogs.md

 The Azure Logs integration retrieves different types of log data from Azure.

-There are several requirements before using the integration since the logs will actually be read from azure event hubs.
+There are several requirements before using the integration since the logs will actually be read from Azure Event Hubs.

-- The logs have to be [exported first to the event hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create-kafka-enabled).
-- To export activity logs to event hubs users can follow the steps [here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-log-export).
-- To export audit and sign-in logs to event hubs users can follow the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub).
+## Requirements and setup

+Refer to the [Azure logs](https://docs.elastic.co/integrations/azure) page for more information about setting up and using this integration.

 ## Settings